We are located in Minnesota, in the Minneapolis

 .

-of the MN State borders.
+MN State borders.
 This would be dependent on our schedule.
+(Part way does not mean half way)

 .